wikipathways/pfocr-pmcfigurebot/figures/README.md

 This folder holds the resulting .jpg and .yml files from a PMC figure query.
-New files will be added by consecutive runs, but the log file is overwritten.
+New files will be added by consecutive runs.

+You can add figures to PFOCR by submitting an issue using the `Fetch this figure` template.

 You can also manually deposit pairs of files, following these guidelines.
 They will be processed in the next batch.